JackSzwergold/Writing/memories/The Time I Discovered a Cool Toy Store on Bleecker Street.md

 At some point in the middle of my boredom I spotted something to play with: A Play-Doh barbershop set!
 Cool!
 It was still in it’s box, so I walked over grabbed it and started to open the box when my sister’s husband’s brother stood up, grabbed it out of my hand and said, “No… That’s not for you.”
 And put it up on a table.

 By then, the literal joint was lit and my sister’s husband took a puff and then passed it onto his brother.
 My sister sat still and didn’t participate and wasn’t even offered the joint.
-This went on for a while with the two guys smoking and joking and me—being a kid—feeling trapped in the middle of this and my sister sitting there and doing nothing like some kind of robot that had just shut down.
+This went on for a while with the two guys smoking and joking and me — being a kid — feeling trapped in the middle of this and my sister sitting there and doing nothing like some kind of robot that had just shut down.

 At some point, my sister seemed to “snap out of it” stand up and said something.
 I don’t really remember what she said, but I do know that her husband instantly stood up, walked over to her and forcefully shoved her back onto the couch and just started yelling at her.
 With her ass back on the couch she just shut down again and sat their like a sack of potatoes and just took the abuse; head down, pigeon toed and silent.

 I had no idea what to do, but I looked at the my sister’s husband and his brother and half expected them to start yelling at me.
 But luckily other than a brief glower or two from them I was spared from their arbitrary violent outbursts.

 I turned and looked out the window and found some comfort in the sun and shadows cast by the plants in the window.
 And I also made sure to keep a mental note of the cross street near that cool toy store; this trip to “the city” stunk, but at least if I remembered where that toy store was I could get something good out of all of this domestic bullshit.

-***

-*The Time I Discovered a Cool Toy Store on Bleecker Street (c) Copyright by Jack Szwergold; written on August 12, 2018.
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*